 The state does not recognize transportation problems, babysitting, or family trips as legitimate reasons for absences from school.
 The cities of Rialto and San Bernardino have active truancy ordinances.
 These ordinances prohibit any minor to loiter, idle, wander, stroll, or play in or upon public streets, highways, roads, alleys, parks, playgrounds, parking areas, or other public grounds, public places, places of amusement and eating places, vacant lots or other unsupervised places, or any place open to the public when said minor's school is in session including locations on the school campus.
 Police departments will enforce these ordinances and students in violation of the ordinances will be cited.
 The student and the parent/guardian will be required to appear in court.
-Fines, as much as \$250.00, may be imposed by the court and students will person having the care and custody of a minor to violate these ordinances.
+Fines, as much as \$250.00, may be imposed by the court and students will be required to perform community service.
+Additionally, it is unlawful for the parents, guardians, or other adult person having the care and custody of a minor to violate these ordinances.
 Parents, guardians, or other adults in violation of these ordinances will be subject to a fine not to exceed \$1,000 and may be required to perform community service.
 Students who have excessive tardies or absences to a specific class are subject to citation, discipline and schedule change.
 Should truancy become a serious student problem, every effort will be made to assist the student in resolving such dilemmas.
 Parents, students, and administrators must work together to make that possible.
 Therefore, truancies will be dealt with by the various intervention methods listed below:

 - Parent notification

 - Community Service

 - Citation

 - Attendance contracts

 - Student Attendance Review Team (SART) meeting comprised of the attendance specialist, parent, student, counselor and administrator.

 - Student Attendance Support Panel (SASP) this board is comprised of community members who meet to review cases referred to them by the school through our District office.
-Referrals are made for students with extreme attendance problems, habitual tardies, and/or truancies.
-Meetings are held at the Rialto police station twice a month.
+Referrals are made for students with extreme attendance problems, habitual tardiness, and/or truancies.
+Meetings are held at the Rialto police station twice a month